Kaniz Fatema Roksana

-Syeda Kaniz Fatema Rokhsana (26 February 1955—5 August 1984) was Bangladesh's Biman Airlines' first female pilot.
+Syeda Kaniz Fatema Rokhsana (সৈয়দা কানিজ় ফাতেমা রোকসানা, /bn/; 26 February 1955 – 5 August 1984) was Bangladesh's Biman Airlines' first female pilot.
 She died on 5 August 1984 in a plane crash in a marsh near Shahjalal International Airport in Dhaka.
 With a total death toll of 49 people, it remains the deadliest aviation disaster on Bangladeshi soil.
 She was licensed as a commercial pilot in 1977.

 Early life and education

 Rokhsana was born on 26 February 1955 in Dhaka.
 Her nickname was Titli.
 Her father and mother where Syed Waliullah and Syeda Sultana Razia respectively.
 She passed SSC from Kamrunnesa Government Girls' School in 1969 and HSC from Sher-e-Bangla Girls' College (formerly Nari Shiksha Mandir) in 1973.
 Later, she completed her BSC from Eden College in 1975.
 Rokhsana was equally skilled in Spanish, German, French, and English languages.

 Career

 In 1976, Rokhsana enrolled at the Bangladesh Flying Club.
 In 1978, she obtained her commercial pilot's license.
 As a reward for her skill and courage, she was given the responsibility of an 'Instructor' at the Flying Club within two years.
 On 7 December 1978, she passed the Bangladesh Biman pilot recruitment test, but her appointment was delayed by the authorities because she was a woman.
 On 26 December 1979, she was appointed as Bangladesh's first female cadet pilot.